Baavanes/EDABK_SNN_CIM/README.md

 On the hardware side, implementing large models presents challenges, especially concerning the storage of trainable parameters (e.g., weights, synaptic connections) which would otherwise need to be reloaded into SRAM or flip-flops before each classification.
 The use of Non-Volatile ReRAM addresses this by preserving the parameters even when the embedded device enters a deep-sleep state.
 Furthermore, the provided Neuromorphic X1 IP promises in-memory computing capabilities, which minimize the energy and time required for accumulation operations.

-Therefore, our team proposes **EDABK_and_any_name_for_the_project**, a solution integrating the ReRAM-based NVM IP from BM Labs and the ChipFoundry Caravel SoC Platform.
+Therefore, our team proposes **EDABK_SNN_CIM**, a solution integrating the ReRAM-based NVM IP from BM Labs and the ChipFoundry Caravel SoC Platform.
 The overall architecture is described in the [System Block Diagram](#system-block-diagram) section.

 ## System Block Diagram
 ![Neuron Core Diagram](img/README_block_diagram.png)